puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ```shell Redirection of output to file
 uniconfig-topology-R1>show interface-configurations interface-configuration act\ GigabitEthernet0/0/0/1 > '/home/output.txt'
 ```
-In this case output in console is empty but content of output.txt file could look like this:
+In this case, output in the console is empty but the content of the output.txt file is a follows:
 ```text Redirection output
 {
   "active": "act",